kerenzhou062/rriScan/README.md

 - [Basic usage](#Basic-usage)
 - [Acknowledgements](#Acknowledgements)
 - [Contact](#Contact)

+# System Requirements
+The software package was tested on Linux system with RAM 15GB and CPU:20+ cores.

 # Installation
 * It's very easy to install rriScan on a linux server with following commands: